loghound/Fitbit-for-Google-App-Script/readme.md

-This little script runs in the Gooel App Script environemnt.
+This little script runs in the Google App Script environment.

-Specificlally it runs in googles spreadsheets.
+Specifically it runs in [Googles Spreadsheets][http://docs.google.com].
 It lets you suck down your fitbit data and the do all kinds of analysis.
 It's also an easy way to get started with the fitbit API.

 Sadly to get started is a bit of a pain.